rnycz/kanban-board/README.md

 # Kanban Board

 An application used to manage your tasks.<br />
-Built with React, TypeScript, SCSS<br />
+Built with React (Context API and React Router), TypeScript, SCSS<br />
 In order to work well with this application, you need to clone the API from this [repo](https://github.com/rnycz/kanban-board-api) created specifically for this project and follow the steps to set it up.
 If not, you can continue in offline mode, but if you close the application, the progress will not be saved. <br />
 Event calendar thanks to [React Big Calendar](http://jquense.github.io/react-big-calendar/examples/?path=/story/about-big-calendar--page) <br />
 Notifications thanks to [React Toastify](https://www.npmjs.com/package/react-toastify) <br />